buddyboss/buddyboss-platform/.github/ISSUE_TEMPLATE/2-enhancement.md

 ---
 name: "\U0001F4A1 New Product Improvement (Internal-Use Only)"
 about: For the product team to add scoped and approved improvements.
-Customers should not add feature improvements here.
+Feature requests and suggestions will be closed.
 title: ''
 labels: 'feature: enhancement, needs priority'
 assignees: ''